 Notable & Unique: People

-average per capita income lower than 99.9% of the neighborhoods
+residents here is lower than that found in 99.9% of the neighborhoods

 The Duval St / Arlington St neighborhood also has a greater percentage